tuckert23/tuckert23.github.io/index.md

 ## About

-I am a third year computer science student at Washington and Lee with a focus on AI and ethical AI.
+I am a fourth year computer science student at Washington and Lee with a focus on AI and ethical AI.

 ## Contact
 [Email](mailto:tuckert23@mail.wlu.edu)